cryon-io/unit/README.md

                                             # above example binds port 5000 of node to 192.168.52.28:5001
 - `"ans-branch": "master"`                  # uses specific branch of ans repository (*defaults master*)
 - `"node-branch": "master"`                 # uses specific branch of node repository (*defaults master*)

+### Pruning nodes

+If you want to rerun from clean setup you can run prune command:
+- `./unit prune`                # removes service definitions and data for all nodes from unit.json
+- `./unit prune [node id]`      # removes service definitions and data for selected node/s from unit.json
+- `./unit prune-data`           # removes data for all nodes rom unit.json
+- `./unit prune-data [node id]` # removes data for selected node/s from unit.json